bnb-chain/greenfield-docs/src/guide/concept/data-storage.md

 ## Redundancy Strategy
-Redundancy strategy defines how an object payload is stored among SPs, which is globally configured on the Greenfield block chain.
+Redundancy strategy defines how an object payload is stored among SPs, which is globally configured on the Greenfield blockchain.
 Below is the current strategy:
 * The segment size is 16MB;
 * The EC strategy is 4+2;
 * All the segment pieces of an object are stored on the Primary SP;